 - Front of your steering wheel

-Change in any area is never easy and sometimes it can be really hard.
-If you will surround yourself with your goals and your reasons for pursuing them, they will help you stay the course, especially when the storms of life come crashing in.
+Change in any area is never easy; sometimes, it can be challenging.
+If you surround yourself with your goals and reasons for pursuing them, they will help you stay the course, especially when the storms of life come crashing in.

 And above all, persist without exception.
-I heard this phrase from another of my long-time mentors, Andy Andrews over 20 years ago, and it’s become a part of me.
+I heard this phrase from another of my long-time mentors, Andy Andrews, over 20 years ago, and it’s become a part of me.
 Never stop pursuing your dreams.
-If you will persist, without exception, you will reach them.
+If you persist, without exception, you will reach them.